alexpavlakis/sudoku/README.md

 `check_integrity` will tell you if a puzzle is completed correctly.

 solve sudoku first attempts to solve the sudoku with basic sudoku logic.
 If this does not work, it uses a backtracking algorithm to find a solution (if one exists).
+Core functions (such as backtracking) are written in C++ for speed.

 ``` r
 # An unsolved puzzle